If your international business expansion isn’t going to plan, it’s important to understand how to liquidate a company in Ecuador.

 The causes for the closure of the business are determined by law.
 However, liquidation proceedings typically begin from the unilateral and voluntary decision of the partners, or by decision of a competent authority (such as the Superintendence of Companies or a court order).

 Main steps to liquidate a company in Ecuador

 As mentioned, the process to liquidate a company in Ecuador involves a strict set of procedures, for which you will need a legal representative.
 This process covers dissolution, liquidation and cancellation steps for companies in Ecuador.

-Peruvian legislation considers that a company is in the process of ‘dissolution’ when its accumulated losses are equal to half of its capital, plus total reserves.
+Ecuadorian legislation considers that a company is in the process of ‘dissolution’ when its accumulated losses are equal to half of its capital, plus total reserves.
 Shareholders may choose to counter this status by recapitalizing the company.
 Otherwise, they’ll begin the process to liquidate the company in Ecuador.

 1. Liquidate through a petition

 Both local and foreign companies that do not have outstanding obligations or debts to third parties can request a voluntary dissolution, liquidation and cancellation in the same act.
 This can shorten processing times for full liquidation.

 To do this, the legal representative must submit a petition to the appropriate government authorities, which will be reviewed.
 This petition must be completed in compliance with the requirements under Ecuadorian corporate regulations for the dissolution, liquidation and cancellation of a company.

 Although this procedure can alleviate many of the steps and especially the waiting time with respect to the common procedure, it is nevertheless important to have the appropriate accompanying advice from a legal expert in Ecuador to successfully complete this abbreviated process.